 Fortunately there is a simple free utility to add back a traditional network activity monitor icon:

 Network Activity Indicator For Windows 7 (and W8) – This tiny program adds an XP-like ‘two monitors’ icon to the System Tray which acts as an activity indicator but improves upon it by combining all available network interfaces (e.g. LAN and WiFi) into one icon – XP used to have separate icons for each interface which really was noisy!

-You can use the icon the System Tray to monitor your network traffic in Windows 7 or Windows 8.
+You can use the icon in the System Tray to monitor your data traffic in Windows 7 or Windows 8.
 However, there are some further useful features – moving the mouse cursor over the icon instantly displays the amount of data sent and received during the current session which might be useful for those with limited data plans:

 Using Network Activity Indicator – The program is available for download as an Installer or Portable (zipped) file and uses less than 2MB of RAM.

 Download from the developer here.
 I’ll cover the Portable zip version here – after downloading, extract the zip file and copy the entire network-activity-indicator folder into the C:\Program Files (x86 if using 64bit Windows) folder.

 Within the folder, run the NetworkIndicator.exe program file to display the new System Tray icon – it should flash whenever the network is used To configure settings, right click it and select Settings: